FHA Loan With Tax Lien And Outstanding IRS Debts From Income Taxes

 Qualifying For FHA Loan With Tax Lien

-Borrowers with the tax lien also need to have made at least three monthly payments to the Internal Revenue Service:
+Borrowers with the tax lien or owing money to the IRS also need to have made at least three monthly payments to the Internal Revenue Service:

 - Three months canceled checks and/or bank statements needs to be provided to the mortgage underwriter